Best Multi-Currency Account in Malaysia

 If you travel often, get paid from abroad, need to settle international invoices, or simply love to shop online with retailers based overseas, a multi-currency account may help you cut your banking costs.
-Flexible accounts which let you hold and exchange multiple currencies can make it easier to transact in foreign currencies, and reduce the risks involved in fluctuations in the exchange rate.
+Flexible accounts that let you hold and exchange multiple currencies can make foreign transactions easier while reducing the risks of fluctuating exchange rates.

 However, opening a multi-currency account in Malaysia can be cumbersome, slow, and, most of all, expensive.
-Many traditional banks have foreign currency accounts which are more focused on investing rather than day to day transactions, with relatively high fees to pay.
+Many traditional banks have foreign currency accounts that are more focused on investing rather than daily transactions, with relatively high fees to pay.
 Instead, specialist providers can be good alternatives with more currencies offered and lower charges overall.

-In this article, we'll cover what you need to know about opening a multi-currency account, including the best multi-currency account in Malaysia, the costs involved, and how to open one.
+In this article, we'll cover what you need to know about opening a multi-currency account, including the best options in Malaysia, the costs involved, and how to open one.

 Can a multi-currency account be opened in Malaysia?

 Yes.
-You can open a multi-currency account in Malaysia with a traditional bank, or pick an online provider instead.
-You’ll need to look carefully at the options, features and fees available from different banks and digital services, to pick the right one for you.
+You can open a multi-currency account in Malaysia with a traditional bank or pick an online provider instead.
+You'll need to look carefully at the options, features and fees available from different banks and digital services to choose the right one for you.
 More on that coming up later.

 What are the advantages of a multi-currency account in Malaysia?

-You’ll be able to hold foreign currency balances and either use the funds to pay suppliers and contractors, or switch back to MYR when the exchange rate looks good.
+• Businesses can hold foreign currency balances and use them to pay suppliers and contractors, or switch back to MYR when there’s a good exchange rate.

 Best multi-currency accounts